al-martyn1/pumba-wizardry/index.md

 Pumba Wizardry is a tool for easy creation of the wizards for processes automation.

+* Wizardry - term that means workshop for magic.

 Let's automate red tape, bureaucracy and trivial rounds.

 Follow the link: https://github.com/al-martyn1/pumba-wizardry